 Everyone's Voice Matters

-Campus and public input is an essential and required part of the accreditation process.
+The Accreditation Assurance Argument is the work of the entire campus, while public input has also been an essential and required part of the accreditation process.
 Everyone’s voice matters.